 Historic England strongly supports urgent climate action.
-Heritage has a crucial role to play in helping society to mitigate, manage and adapt to the impacts of climate change, ensuring communities are more resilient to future change.
+Heritage has a crucial role to play in helping society to mitigate, manage and adapt to the impacts of climate change, ensuring communities can reduce their environmental impact, transition to Net Zero, and improve resilience, to future change.

-Our Heritage and Climate Change Strategy describes Historic England's response to the climate crisis.
+Our Corporate Plan sets out our Climate Action Priorities, and our Heritage and Climate Change Strategy describes Historic England's response to the climate crisis.
 It includes our Vision and Aims, what we are doing as an organisation, and how we will prioritise our work.
 It also explains how we will work in partnership, and support and empower people outside Historic England to combat climate change.